 - Just head over to the task manager by entering the run menu.
 To do that, press Win+R keys and then type taskmgr.
 You can also enter the same by pressing Ctrl+Shift+Esc keys or by pressing Ctrl+Alt+Delete and then selecting ‘Task Manager‘ among the options.

 - Look for the process called NVIDIA Capture Server Proxy by looking through the list under the processes tab of the task manager.

-- Note how much of the system resource is being consumed by the Proxy service and any other related services.
+- Note how much of the system resource will consume by the Proxy service and any other related services.
 There is no real requirement of having these services running at all times when the graphics card is in use.
 So it is wise to kill some of those processes to free additional RAM.

 - To do that, go back to Run menu again and this time, type services.msc and hit OK.

 - Search for the NVIDIA Capture Server Proxy service.
 Double-click on it, and you will see a pop-up window.